alitavakol/language-magazine/README.md

 # Parts

 The solution consists of three projects:
-* A Ruby on Rails web server, which provides weekly magazine issues,
+* A Ruby on Rails web server, which provides weekly magazine issues: `cem-server.git`,
-* A Java project that generates compressed bundle of issues preview,
+* ~~A Java project that generates compressed bundle of issues preview,~~
-* And this project, which is the end-user android application.
+* And this project, which is the end-user android application: `CoolEnglishMagazine.git`,